mozilla-spidermonkey/jsparagus/README.md

 *   To see your parser run, `make jsdemo` (or `python -m js_parser.try_it`).

-*   The rust version of the JS parser can be generated using:
+*   To see the rust project in action do the following steps.

+    First generate the parser:
     ```sh
     python3 -m js_parser.generate_js_parser_tables --progress -o js_parser/parser_generated.jsparagus_dump
     python3 -m js_parser.generate_js_parser_tables js_parser/parser_generated.jsparagus_dump -o rust/parser/src/parser_generated.rs
+    ```
+    Then build all the rust crates and run the `driver` crate which let's you test the JS parser and bytecode emitter:
+    ```
-    cd rust/parser
+    cd rust
     cargo run
     ```